rev22/coffeemake/README.md

 coffeemake --watch TARGET
 ```

 Build rules are extracted from Makefiles.

-Makefiles with very simple traditional syntax are also supported, for example:
+Makefiles with very simple traditional syntax are supported, for example:

 ```make
 CC=cc